TykTechnologies/tyk-k8s-demo/.github/README.md

-  -o, --operator  	bool   	 install the Tyk Operator -p, --portal    	bool   	 install the Tyk Enterprise Portal -n, --namespace 	string 	 namespace the tyk stack will be installed in, defaults to 'tyk'
+  -o, --operator  	bool   	 install the Tyk Operator -p, --portal    	bool   	 install the Tyk Enterprise Portal -n, --namespace 	string 	 namespace the tyk stack will be installed in, defaults to 'tyk' -d, --database  	enum   	 database the tyk stack will use.
+This option can be set 'postgres' and defaults to 'mongo' -r, --redis     	enum   	 the redis mode that tyk stack will use.
+This option can be set 'redis-cluster' and defaults to 'redis'
 ```